NFYK17002U CHANGED: Climate Models and Observations

 The aim of the course is (1) to introduce to the structure and functionality of climate models, (2) to provide an overview of observations of past (proxy) and recent instrumental climate variations, and (3) to give an overview of future climate changes as projected with state of the art climate models, and related changes in sea-level and their impacts.
 After completing the course the student should be able to

-Know how a typical climate simulation is performed, which methodologies are used to observe climate in the past and at present
+- Know how a typical climate simulation is performed, basic understanding of which methodologies are used to observe climate in the past and at present

-- Understand the design, functionality, and purpose of climate models
+- Understand the design, functionality, and purpose of different climate models

-- Be able to describe the general future climate changes (including sea level rise) as simulated with state of the art climate models
+- Be able to describe the general future climate changes, globally as well as at regional scale (including sea level rise) as simulated with state of the art climate models

 - Identify the potentials and limitations of climate models